On this page

 In Victoria, there are a number of departments that can help:

-- Victorian Small Business Commission - the VSBC is dedicated to promoting a competitive and fair operating environment for small business
+- Victorian Small Business Commission (VSBC) – dedicated to promoting a competitive and fair operating environment for small business.

-- Victorian Civil and Administrative Tribunal (VCAT) - one stop shop dealing with a range of disputes
+- Victorian Civil and Administrative Tribunal (VCAT) – a one-stop shop dealing with a range of civil disputes.

-- Consumer Affairs - assists in finding out your business rights and responsibilities under Australian consumer law
+- Consumer Affairs Victoria – assist in finding out your business rights and responsibilities under Australian consumer law.

 - If you're dealing with interstate suppliers, there are a number of departments in each state of Australia that can assist you.

 Case Study: How to work with an overseas clothing manufacturer